GlutenFreeToast/Multi-PC-Save-Manager/README.md

 # How to use
+- Copy Multi-PC_Save_Manager.cmd to a external drive
 - For first time setup, select option 3 (Recommended to run in background, takes a while.)
+- Plug drive into other computer and select option 2.
+-
-- For every susequent use, you can:
+- For every subsequent use, you can:
 - Use option 2 to install
 - Use option 1 to update (faster than option 3, but doesnt copy saves from NEW games.)
 - If you have new games/programs, run option 3 again.